 - Master of Science, Drake University, School of Education, December 17, 2004

 - Certified Rehabilitation Counselor, Commission on Rehabilitation Counselor Certification, Number 71256

 - Certified Life Care Planner, International Commission on Health Care Certification, Number 1130

 - There’s also my golf certificate from 1978!
 (It’s not really on the wall!)

 Huh, no coach and no principal signed it!?

 I remember a hole-in-one at Highland Country Club in Iowa Falls.
 (Of course a hole-in-one will be an important part of my memory bank!!!)

-Last hole in one was not that far removed from 1978
+My last hole in one (on a golf course, not a putt-putt) was not that far removed from 1978!

 Have fun with your career and in your golf game!

 Yes, the stakes are high in forensic rehabilitation counseling, and yes they can be in a golf game.
 It may be like getting out of the rough on the last hole of a golf tournament, and you never know if you’ve made the right choice until it’s too late to change your mind.
 To play to win or at least to beat your opponent by a stroke or 2!, keep certain basic principles in mind, use your best judgment, your best methodology, your best attitude, and have fun!